What Causes Hooded Eyelids?

 Hooded eyes are caused by excess skin or fat in the upper eyelid that creates a heavy, drooping appearance.
 The most effective way to get rid of hooded eyes is through surgical intervention, specifically upper blepharoplasty (eyelid surgery).
 This surgical procedure involves removing the excess skin and fat from the upper eyelids, resulting in a more open, youthful appearance.

-Other non-surgical treatments, such as Botox injections or dermal fillers, can help to reduce the appearance of hooded eyes by temporarily lifting and tightening the skin around the eyes.
+Other non-surgical treatments, such as anti-wrinkle injections or dermal fillers, can help to reduce the appearance of hooded eyes by temporarily lifting and tightening the skin around the eyes.
 However, these treatments are temporary and require ongoing maintenance to maintain their results.

 How can I improve my hooded eyes without surgery?

-- Use makeup strategically: You can use makeup to create the illusion of lifted, more open eyes.
+You can use makeup to create the illusion of lifted, more open eyes.
 Use a lighter eyeshadow shade on your lid and a darker shade in the crease.
 Use a highlighting powder on the inner corner of your eye to brighten your eyes and create the illusion of a more open, lifted look.
 You can also use a white or nude eyeliner pencil on the inner waterline of your eye to make your eyes appear larger.

-- Use eye creams: There are eye creams that can help reduce puffiness and the appearance of fine lines and wrinkles around the eye area, which can make hooded eyes look more prominent.
+There are eye creams that can help reduce puffiness and the appearance of fine lines and wrinkles around the eye area, which can make hooded eyes look more prominent.
 Eye creams with ingredients like caffeine, hyaluronic acid, and retinol can help to tighten and firm the skin around the eye area.

-- Get enough sleep: Lack of sleep can cause puffiness and swelling around the eyes, which can exacerbate the appearance of hooded eyes.
+Lack of sleep can cause puffiness and swelling around the eyes, which can exacerbate the appearance of hooded eyes.
 Getting enough sleep can help to reduce swelling and promote healthy skin.

-- Use cooling eye masks: Applying a cooling eye mask can help to reduce puffiness and swelling around the eyes, which can make hooded eyes look more prominent.
+Applying a cooling eye mask can help to reduce puffiness and swelling around the eyes, which can make hooded eyes look more prominent.

 Do eyes become hooded with age?